-- Numerous minority students learned about Indigenous Communities in Atlantic Canada (78%). - A considerable number of students (23%) were hosted by a local family outside campus, with most having a warm and welcoming experience.
+- A large majority of students learned about Indigenous Communities in Atlantic Canada (78%). - A considerable number of students (23%) were hosted by a local family outside campus, with most having a warm and welcoming experience.

 These findings indicate that while there is a high level of satisfaction in certain areas like academic interaction and the use of technology, challenges like social isolation, mental stress due to financial concerns, and the cost of living persist for international students in Atlantic Canada.
-Besides, further analysis of microdata will inform strategies to enhance the student experience.
+Further analysis of microdata, will inform strategies to enhance the student experience.